 Sometimes you will have no other choice but to recreate your shipment and relabel it- it's a terrible situation to be in, and I can't sympathize with you enough.

 Amazon refused shipments are one of the most frustrating things you can encounter on the platform.
 Most frustrating is how arbitrary Amazon can be and how inconsistent they are in terms of their treatment of partnered and non-partnered carriers.

-Amazon turns a blind eye for almost all partnered carrier shipments and all shipments via their own freight forwarding service, Amazon Global Logistics (free plug for our Importing from China course which helps you get enrolled in the latter).
+Amazon turns a blind eye to almost all partnered carrier shipments and all shipments via their own freight forwarding service, Amazon Global Logistics (free plug for our Importing from China course which helps you get enrolled in the latter).
 This means you should try to deliver your shipments via one of these two methods as often as possible.
-When you have no choice but to deliver via a non-partnered carrier, hopefully the advice here will help you resolve your shipment woes.
+When you have no choice but to deliver via a non-partnered carrier, hopefully, the advice here will help you resolve your shipment woes.

 Have you had any shipments rejected from Amazon?
 If so, why?
 Let me know in the comments below.

 I mistakenly cancelled the shipment while it was already collected by Amazon Partnered Carrier in UK i.e. “UPS”.
 Once I contacted UPS, they said that the shipment has already been delivered.
 Now I am worried, that where the shipment has actually gone, as its status in Shipping Queue is cancelled.
 What should I do now?